PermutaTriangle/Tilings/README.rst

        Crossing obstructions:                  1: Av(012)                      1: Av(012)
        012: (0, 0), (1, 0), (1, 0)             \: Av(01)                       \: Av(01)
        Assumption 0:                           ●: point                        ●: point
-       can count occurences of                 Crossing obstructions:          Crossing obstructions:
+       can count occurrences of                 Crossing obstructions:          Crossing obstructions:
        0: (0, 0)                               012: (1, 0), (2, 0), (2, 0)     01: (0, 0), (1, 0)
                                                Requirement 0:                  012: (0, 0), (3, 0), (3, 0)
                                                0: (0, 1)                       012: (1, 0), (3, 0), (3, 0)
                                                Assumption 0:                   Requirement 0:
-                                               can count occurences of         0: (2, 1)
+                                               can count occurrences of         0: (2, 1)
                                                0: (0, 1)                       Assumption 0:
-                                               0: (1, 0)                       can count occurences of
+                                               0: (1, 0)                       can count occurrences of
                                                                                0: (0, 0)
        ----------
        9 -> (11,)